 Outages happen.
 Products break.
 Every time a failure occurs, it’s an opportunity to learn and improve.
 Web-based products are incredibly complex.
 By understanding and managing their complexity, carefully investigating incidents, and improving responses, we can build more reliable products and more resilient systems.

-Three Indeed engineering leaders present talks on successfully handling complexity.
+Three Indeed engineering leaders talk about successfully handling complexity.

 During his ten years in various roles at Indeed, Ketan Gangatirkar, VP of engineering, has wreaked havoc on the company’s site.
-In his talk, he’ll showcase creative problem-solving that resulted in unintended and negative consequences.
-He’ll share the specific lessons learned from each of these adventures.
+In his talk, he showcases creative problem-solving that resulted in unintended and negative consequences.
+He shares the specific lessons learned from each of these adventures.
 Ketan’s experiences all support the abiding principle that incidents occurring in very complex systems seldom share a single root cause.

-How Post-Incident Reviews Help Indeed Deliver Constant Change Safely
+How the Incident Retrospective Helps Indeed Deliver Constant Change Safely

-Site reliability engineering manager, Alex Elman, will use a recent incident at Indeed to demonstrate the benefits of the post-incident review.
+Site reliability engineering manager, Alex Elman, uses a recent incident at Indeed to demonstrate the benefits of the incident retrospective.
 Many high-profile events are associated with a seemingly innocuous change.
 A single change, however, rarely causes an incident alone.
 By conducting thorough reviews, organizations can learn a lot about how their systems respond to failure.
 Applying these lessons helps organizations increase the capacity of their systems to adapt and absorb change.

 Why SLOs Are Useful: Scaling an Organization from First Principles